 For several years, I have been studying the night and its relevance from a policy and a spatial perspective.
 This section summarizes my contributions (some published, some still works in progress) to the fascinating field that I like to call "Night Studies."

 In 2008, along with sociologist Gerardo Gonzalez, I embarked on an exploratory journey: the study of the night as a notion of time and space, but more importantly, as policy space that can be governed and regulated like any other.
-My goal is to contribute to the existing literature on the night--which is predominantly from the United Kingdom and Europe--and to pave the way for 24-hour cities in Latin America and the Caribbean.
+My goal is to contribute to the existing literature on the night--which is predominantly from the United Kingdom and Europe--and to pave the way for safer, more inclusive and productive cities after dark.

 NEW PUBLICATION: A GUIDE TO MANAGING YOUR NIGHT-TIME ECONOMY

 Published in October 2017, this guide is written by Sound Diplomacy and Andreina Seijas.
 In it, you'll find out to how to develop and expand the benefits that the evening and night time economy create in your city, town and place.

 The goal of this publication is to highlight existing best practices while championing diversity, information-sharing and debate.
 We feature 11 global thought leaders and case studies, but at the same time leave it open for others to take these ideas home and make them your own.